prismicio-community/migration-api-example-scripts/README.md

 and as such explaining how to prepare data in your specific case is out of scope of this tutorial.

-In the interest of providing a worked example we will use a simple HTML website from the `examples/html` directory, which might be useful if your website can be exported in such a format.
+In the interest of providing a working example we will use a simple HTML website from the `examples/html` directory, which might be useful if your website can be exported in such a format.

 ## Parsing your data

-Once you have exported your website, you have to parse it into datastructures you can then use to re-crate the webpage as Prismic documents.
+Once you have exported your website, you have to parse it into data structures you can then use to re-create the webpage as Prismic documents.

 This process is also very specific to how the website is built.
-In the case of the example pages provided, an appropriate solution is to use a HTML parser and extract data from the document structure – a popular option is the `cheerio` library, wih a familiar jQuery-like interface.
+In the case of the example pages provided, an appropriate solution is to use a HTML parser and extract data from the document structure – a popular option is the [`cheerio` library](https://cheerio.js.org), wih a familiar jQuery-like interface.
 For other export formats, you will have to choose other libraries that are appropriate for that format.